stolostron/labs/introduction-to-gitops-and-policies/00_environment_overview.md

 We recommend to use a recent web browser in order to access the different web consoles during the lab.

+There are known issues with displaying content properly using older browsers.

 ---

 **Continue to [Introduction to GitOps on ACM](./01_introduction_to_gitops.md)**